faithvoid/OpenArenaNX/README.md

 ## **OpenArenaNX-Spearmint - Experimental Splitscreen Build**
 A port of ioquake3 + OpenArena for the Nintendo Switch.
 Compatible with both controllers and keyboard + mouse controls!
 Based off of ioquake3 1.36 and OpenArena 3.00a.
 Also includes a q3a branch for playing regular Quake III Arena.

+### ***"Why?
+Doesn't ioquake3-nx already exist?"***
+It does, and this project uses some of it's code!
+But the releases requires a copy of baseq3 (which is non-free) to launch, so this fork tweaks a few variables to launch OpenArena (a free clone) as a standalone game.
+Also includes engine improvements from Spearmint for 2-4 player local splitscreen, improving it's enjoyability as a Switch title.

 ## **Installation (DOES NOT WORK YET, NO SUCCESSFUL BUILDS EXIST AS OF THIS MESSAGE!)**
 - Latest full build including game files can be downloaded and copied from <a href="https://accela.design/downloads/switch-homebrew/OpenArenaNX-Spearmint.zip">here!<br/></a>
 - Copy release files to /switch/ folder